 If You Don’t Have a Policy Guide…

 It’s time to create one from scratch.
 Task a member of your team with auditing your medical practice to sketch out the entire process for key tasks.
-Or, better yet, hire an outside practice management consultant who can not only help you outline your current processes, but also assess and improve it.
+Or, better yet, hire an outside practice management consultant who can not only help you outline your current processes, but also assess and improve them.

 Have the point person interview individual employees about their roles and responsibilities, and subject them to additional training so they’re fully immersed in the intricacies of modern healthcare practice processes.
 Armed with that information, have them create a step-by-step list detailing how patients move through your office from start to finish, beginning when they call to make an appointment and ending with payment to your practice.